lorenwest/node-monitor/README.md

   Inputs:
     moduleName - Name of your module
     configs - A dictionary of monitor configurations for this module
-      key: monitorName, or 'default' for the module level defaults
+      key: monitorName, or 'defaults' for the module level defaults
       value: A configuration object for the monitor, possibly including: enabled - (boolean) Should the monitor be enabled? (default: true) eventLogger - Logger[s] to use for events (default: util.log)